 Visually Appealing: Not only you need to have a legible drawing but it should also be visually appealing where your drawing sheet should be devoid of folds, crakes, holes and creases.

-Using Metric System: Any dimension and sizing information presented in a patent disclosure must be given in metric inches preferably centimeters in case of small devices millimeters can be used.
+Using Metric System: Any dimension and sizing information presented in a patent disclosure must be given in centimeters in case of small devices millimeters can be used.
 Though USPTO doesn’t forbid using English Engineering Units still they prefer metric system and thus we need to follow this rule as well.

 Various line types used in a patent drawing

 1. Solid Line: This is the most frequently used line-types that we can come across while drafting a patent application.
 The solid line represents the claimed portion of a design drawing.

 2. Phantom Line: This is another important kind of lines that we encounter while making illustrations for patent.
 The Phantom line represents the disclaimed portion of a design drawing.
 Most often these Phantom Lines are confused with dashed lines and are used interchangeably which is not the appropriate way of putting a line on patent application.
 Unlike solid lines, a phantom line appears as dash dot dot dash or dash dot dash lines.

 3. Hidden Line: Hidden lines are another important kind of lines those are used often in a patent illustration.
 These lines are generally used in Utility Patents and are sparingly used in other kinds of patents.
 This line type appear as dashed and are used when a line is obstructed by another part, device, or embodiment and that line needs to be disclosed for patent filing purposes.

 4. Projected Line: Projected line is another kind of lines that are used widely in patent drawings and are used to represent a part or device that detaches or comes apart from another embodiment.
 These lines are mostly used in exploded views of drawings.